waimea-takinredharding/200_DTD-assesment/docs/design.md

 ### Identified Need or Problem

 Owners of second-hand stores have a very messy and chaotic inventory by nature, making it hard to know everything they have in store.
-Having a system that tracked their inventory would decrease the need to check the store manually.
+Having a system that tracked their inventory would decrease the need to browse the store manually.

 ### End-User Requirements